The Great British Mag content team updated the article 10 Strange facts about Shakespeare on 14 April 2021.

 English playwright William Shakespeare is by far one of the most famous names in the theatre industry, yet there are still many facts about him that would shock and surprise you.
 Here are 10 strange facts to get you started.

 1. Shakespeare’s will was slightly strange

 2. One of Shakespeare’s relatives was executed

 Edward Arden, a cousin of Shakespeare’s mother, was arrested for reportedly plotting against Queen Elizabeth I, although there was no clear evidence that he was actually involved.
 He was then imprisoned in the Tower of London and executed.
 Ouch!

 3. Shakespeare was not an Elizabethan playwright

 Calling Shakespeare an Elizabethan playwright is actually incorrect.
 The majority of his plays were written after Queen Elizabeth I’s death, making him a Jacobean writer.

 4. Shakespeare often wrote about suicide

 Shakespeare seemed to be fond of one particular kind of death – suicide.
-In fact suicide occurs a whopping 13 times in the list of Shakespearean plays.
+In fact, suicide occurs a whopping 13 times in Shakespearean plays.

 5. Two of Shakespeare’s plays have been translated into Klingon

 Klingon is the language created for the Star Trek science fiction series.
 You can read Hamlet and Much Ado About Nothing in the fantasy language.

 6. Some moons were named after Shakespeare’s characters

 The moons circling around the planet of Uranus are mostly named after characters from Shakespeare plays, including Oberon, Ariel, and Juliet.

 7. No one’s dared to go close to Shakespeare’s tomb since 1747

 Shakespeare had a poem sketched into his tomb in Trinity Church, Stratford-upon-Avon.
 It says anyone who moves his bones will be cursed.
 Consequently, his grave has gone untouched since 1747.